 PROPOSED DRAFT TEXT FOR UPDATED SECTION 1.3.2 (TO BE INCLUDED IN THE WG’S DRAFT FINAL REPORT

-1.3.2 Specific topics on which the WG has yet to finalize its preliminary conclusions
+1.3.2 Specific topics on which the WG sought community feedback prior to finalizing its recommendations

-The WG has yet to reach agreement on the following topics, regarding certain aspects of “relay” and “reveal”.
-It therefore specifically invites community input on these questions.
+In its Initial Report, the WG requested community feedback on certain aspects of “relay” and “reveal” for which it had not yet reached agreement.
+The following sections describe these questions and summarize the WG’s deliberations subsequent to its review of the comments received.

 On Escalation of Relay Requests:

-While the WG reached preliminary agreement on a P/P service provider’s obligation to act in the event it becomes aware of a persistent delivery failure, the WG has yet to agree on obligatory next steps regarding escalation by a Requester.
-The
+At the time it published its Initial Report, the WG had reached preliminary agreement on a P/P service provider’s obligation to act in the event it becomes aware of a persistent delivery failure ; however, it had yet to agree on obligatory next steps regarding escalation by a Requester.
+The question that the WG requested public feedback on was as follows:

-following is the current language under consideration by the WG, with the options included in square brackets:
+What should be the minimum mandatory requirements for escalation of relay requests in the event of a persistent delivery failure of an electronic communication?

+In addition, the WG requested community input on the following language, which the WG intended to use as the basis for a possible final recommendation on the escalation issue:

 “As part of an escalation process, and when the above-mentioned requirements concerning a persistent delivery failure of an electronic communication have been met, the provider [should] [must] upon request forward a further form of notice to its customer.
 A provider should have the discretion to select the most appropriate means of forwarding such a request [and to charge a reasonable fee on a cost-recovery basis].
 [Any such reasonable fee is to be borne by the customer and not the Requester].
 A provider shall have the right to impose reasonable limits on the number of such requests made by the same Requester.”

-What should be the minimum mandatory requirements for escalation of relay requests in the event of a persistent delivery failure of an electronic communication?
+A Sub Team comprising several WG members was formed to review the public comments received.
+The Sub Team’s (Sub Team 1) summary and analysis can be found in Annex __.
+These conclusions and recommendations were presented to and discussed by the full WG, which subsequently reached consensus on the issue of escalation of relay requests as described below.

+The WG agreed with Sub Team 1 that the public comments did not demonstrate strong support one way or the other on the question whether it ought to be mandatory for a provider to forward on to its customer a further notice as part of the escalation of the relay process.
+The WG also agreed with Sub Team 1 that since no consensus was reached on this question, the further question of charging a fee for such forwarding would no longer be relevant.

+The following is the WG’s consensus recommendation regarding the steps to be taken during an escalation of the relay process:

+As part of an escalation process, and when the other requirements (as specified by the WG in its other recommendations) concerning a persistent delivery failure of an electronic communication have been met, the provider should upon request forward a further form of notice to its customer.
+A provider should have the discretion to select the most appropriate means of forwarding such a request.
+A provider shall have the right to impose reasonable limits on the number of such requests made by the same Requester for the same domain name.

 On Disclosure and Publication in relation to Requests by LEA and other Third Parties other than Trademark and Copyright Owners: